qw1980qw/xm-pro/_Footer.md

 Special thanks to [hieplpvip](https://github.com/hieplpvip).
-The [wiki page](https://github.com/hieplpvip/ASUS-ZENBOOK-HACKINTOSH/wiki) he writes is really beautiful, and this wiki build is based on it.
+His [wiki page](https://github.com/hieplpvip/ASUS-ZENBOOK-HACKINTOSH/wiki) is really beautiful, and this wiki build is based on it.